OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-16.md

 ## Mark 16:16

-Whoever believes and is baptised will be saved, but whoever does not believe will be condemned.
+Those who believe and are baptised will be saved, but those who do not believe will face judgment.

 ## Mark 16:17